 Listen up, Elijah.
 You’re not the only one serving me, you hear?
 I’ve got reserve forces you never dreamed of — a complete company who never bent a knee or puckered up a kiss for that nasty Asherah stone.

-So I was surprised to learn that 800 years later, a rabbi took a different slant.
-He read Elijah’s complaint about “rejecting your covenant” and connected it to the Lord telling Abraham, “circumcision will be the sign of the covenant between me and you2Do notice the Lord’s English grammar.
-Instead of falling into the modern subjective case “you and I” trap, He uses the objective case “me and you.”
+So I was surprised to learn that 800 years after Elijah, a rabbi took a different slant.
+He read Elijah’s complaint about “rejecting your covenant” and connected it to the Lord telling Abraham, “circumcision will be the sign of the covenant between me and you2Please notice the objective case, which is proper English grammar here.
+Instead of falling into the modern “you and I” subjective case trap, the Lord says, “me and you.”
 (Genesis 17:11).”

 This fellow figured the Lord wanted to show Elijah just how wrong he was — that Abraham’s descendants have not rejected the sign of the covenant.
 So he decided the Lord would require Elijah to attend every single brit (circumcision) from here on out.3http://www.jewishencyclopedia.com/articles/5636-elijah-s-chair